meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 # Iteration

-In programming, iteration refers to the process of repeating a block of code multiple times.
+In programming, [iteration][iteration] refers to the process of repeating a block of code multiple times.
 This can be done by using concepts such as while loops and until loops.
 It can also be done by using recursion, which is a function that calls itself.

 However, most often you want to iterate over a collection of items, such as an `Array`, `Range` or `String`.
-Both the `Array` and `Range` classes in Ruby include the `Enumerable` module, which provides a number of methods for iterating over the elements.
+Both the `Array` and `Range` classes in Ruby include the [`Enumerable`][enumerable] module, which provides a number of methods for iterating over the elements.
 Meanwhile, the `String` class has its own set of methods for iterating over the characters.

 Crystal also doesnt have any any for statement like other languages.